arialdomartini/category-theory/video-2-1.md

 g . f = id
 ```

-In the language of Category, there is no reference to the elements of the sets: isomorphisms here is expressed only in terms of composition and identity, nothing else.
+In the language of Category, there is no reference to the elements of the sets: isomorphisms here are expressed only in terms of composition and identity, nothing else.

 Isomorphisms are useful when we have 2 sets and for some intent they can be considered identical, because they are isomorphic, there is an isomorphisms that acts like an identification of between these two sets.